kentan-official/kentan/docs/docs/fundamentals/sketch.md

 The counterpart to [`set`](fundamentals/sketch?id=setmapfn) is the `get` function.
-Some times you want to read a property of the generated data for doing assertions in you tests.
+Sometimes you want to read a property of the generated data for doing assertions in your tests.
 You achieve this by passing a projection function.
 The next example shows you how this works.